-Bird & Nature Adventures | Cherokee Marsh, North
+Bird & Nature Adventures | Cherokee Marsh Conservation Park

 Event Description

 Cherokee Marsh is Madison’s largest conservation park with three units - North, South, and Mendota.
 Each month, year-round we explore the north unit's beautiful trails through the woodlands, wetlands, and restored prairies along the Yahara ‘Catfish’ River.
 Co-sponsored by Madison Parks, Friends of Cherokee Marsh, and Sierra Club.
 Follow North Sherman Ave. to the parking lot at the end of the gravel entrance road.
 Free, family-friendly guided nature walks at Cherokee Marsh Conservation Park – North are held on the 1st Sunday of each month, year-round 1:30-3pm.
-Free, welcoming, healthy, fairly accessable, family and kid friendly, educational, no registration required, no pets.
+Free, welcoming, healthy, fairly accessible, family and kid friendly, educational, no registration required, no pets.
 Children under 18 must be accompanied by an adult.

 For more nature events, check out Bird & Nature Adventures.